 If you are looking for somewhere to experience the great outdoors, then this is one of Vancouver’s absolute best places to visit.
 Dogs are welcome, but only when on a leash.

-The trails and bridge in Lynn Canyon Park are closed until further notice as a result of the coronavirus outbreak.
-The decision to close the park is due to people not obeying social distancing rules and standing closer than 2 metres apart on the trails and the bridge.
+The suspension bridge at Lynn Canyon Park is closed until further notice as a result of the coronavirus outbreak.
+The decision to close the area is due to people not obeying social distancing rules and standing closer than 2 metres apart on the trails and the bridge.

 To see other attractions that have been closed click Impact of COVID-19 on Vancouver.